linkvite/metaparser/README.md

 ================================================================

 ❌ Failed to parse the url.
-Reason: The url must be a http or https url.
+Reason: The url must be of scheme http or https.

 ================================================================